Maria da Penha Law: Components of the law

 The Maria da Penha law aims to reduce domestic violence mainly by increasing punishment for domestic abuse offenders, increasing the maximum detention time from one to three years, establishing domestic violence courts and requiring Brazilian authorities to institute 24 hour shelters for victims of household domestic abuse.
 The law specifically states that domestic violence between same-sex partners and domestic abuse perpetrated by woman towards a man in a heterosexual relationship also constitute punishable crime.
 Additionally, the law provides protective measures to the victim, empowering judges to issue temporary restraining orders.

-In February 2012, the Supreme Court upheld the constitutionality of the Maria da Penha law, ruling that prosecutors “may bring domestic violence cases regardless of whether the victim presses charges or not.”
+In February 2012, the Supreme Court upheld the constitutionality of the Maria da Penha law, ruling that prosecutors "may bring domestic violence cases regardless of whether the victim presses charges or not."

+On 6 April 2022, the Superior Court of Justice ruled that the Maria da Penha Law also applies to trans women.

+On 19 August 2026, the Supreme Court ruled unanimously that the law also applies to cases of gender-based violence where there is no domestic, romantic, or familial bond between the victim and the abuser.